Cloud Lab Series • Part 1

 Build Your First Safe Azure Security Lab

-Create a simple lab structure with a resource group, naming standard, region choice, and safe cleanup habits.
+Create a simple lab structure with resource groups, naming standards, and safe cleanup practices.

 Coming next